 If you are a sole proprietor you are not an employee and you don't take a salary in the form of a regular paycheck.
 No FICA taxes (Social Security/Medicare) are deducted and no federal or state income tax is withheld.
-A sole proprietor gets "paid" by taking a distribution from the profits of the business.
+A sole proprietor gets "paid" by drawing money from the business.
 Amounts taken out of a business by a sole proprietor may be called a draw because these amounts draw down your capital (ownership) account.
 Read more about how the owner's draw works.

 Partners Take Distributions From Profits

 A partner in a partnership also does not get paid a salary.
 They take distributions from partnership profits and are taxed based on their share of those profits on their partnership income tax return.
 How profits are distributed in a partnership or LLC depends on the language of the partnership agreement or LLC operating agreement.

 LLC Owners Take a Draw or Distribution